Musique

 soft parts and others more rhythmical.
 Wonderful “Splendeur”,

-fabulous ouverture to hear all the music developed for an hour
+fabulous ouverture to hear all the music developed for an hour about.

-music, and we can only leave ourselves to caress by its notes".
+can only leave ourselves to caress by its notes".

 © Stefania Carezzoli, www.21stcenturymusic.it